imviv3kshukla/nixpkgs/doc/builders/images/binarycache.section.md

 `pkgs.mkBinaryCache` is a function for creating Nix flat-file binary caches.
 Such a cache exists as a directory on disk, and can be used as a Nix substituter by passing `--substituter file:///path/to/cache` to Nix commands.

+Nix packages are most commonly shared between machines using [HTTP, SSH, or S3](https://nixos.org/manual/nix/stable/package-management/sharing-packages.html), but a flat-file binary cache can still be useful in some situations.
+For example, you can copy it directly to another machine, or make it available on a network file system.
+It can also be a convenient way to make some Nix packages available inside a container via bind-mounting, when you want to efficiently run Nix builds inside a container without doing a writable mount of the host's `/nix` directory.

 ## Example

-The parameters of `mkBinaryCache` with an example value are described below.
-This derivation will construct a flat-file binary cache containing the closure of `hello`.
+The following derivation will construct a flat-file binary cache containing the closure of `hello`.

 ```nix
 mkBinaryCache {